mkmat/Z1plus-code/README.md

 # Z1+ code

-The Z1+ code creating the shortest multiple disconnected path for the analysis of entanglements in macromolecular systems is available for download [here at mendeley](https://data.mendeley.com/datasets/m425t6xtwr/1)
+The Z1+ code creating the shortest multiple disconnected path for the analysis of entanglements in macromolecular systems is available for download [here at mendeley](https://data.mendeley.com/datasets/m425t6xtwr/1).
+The file at Mendeley does not contain the latest version of the Z1+import-lammps.pl script.
+Please download Z1+import-lammps.pl drom the scripts directory and overwrite Z1+import-lammps.pl you obtained from Mendeley with this latest version (before or after installing Z1+).

 The related publication describing all features is available for free [here at Comput.
 Phys.
 Commun.](https://www.sciencedirect.com/science/article/pii/S0010465522002867?via%3Dihub)

 Here we collect questions, answers, and additional scripts that may be useful for Z1+ users.